SichangHe/CS401/HW3/README.md

 The configMapKeyRefs are set as optional, so if the users do not specify them, the default values in the container will be used.
-The example ConfigMap is provided in `runtime-improved-cm.yml`.
+The example ConfigMap is provided in `runtime-improved-cm.yml`, and includes all available customizations.

-### ZIP File Support
+#### ZIP File Support

-The runtime allows the user to pass in the location of a ZIP file containing the function's code in the environment variable `FUNCTION_ZIP_PATH`, and the function name in `ZIPPED_MODULE_NAME`.
+The runtime allows the user to pass in the location of a ZIP file containing the function's code in the environment variable `FUNCTION_ZIP_PATH`, and the module name in `ZIPPED_MODULE_NAME` (which can include `.`s).
-If `ZIPPED_MODULE_NAME` is not provided, the runtime switches to loading the function from a file instead.
+If `ZIPPED_MODULE_NAME` is not provided, the runtime switches to loading the function from a file instead, so it is compatible with Lucas' runtime.

 To include a ZIP file in a ConfigMap, the user can use the following command, derived from [the documentation on configuring pods to use